-PANDEMIC EPIPHANIES DIFFICULT ROADS LEAD TO BE A UTIFUL DESTIN A TIONS Millions locked into the consumer 'work and spend' cycle experienced something different during the global pandemic, rethinking what really matters Eat, sleep, work, shop - sometimes in consumer societies it seems as if there's not much more to life.
+Millions locked into the consumer 'work and spend' cycle experienced something different during the global pandemic, rethinking what really matters Eat, sleep, work, shop - sometimes in consumer societies it seems as if there's not much more to life.
 In pre-pandemic days, the old economic system wanted and expected people to behave as selfish, competitive individuals.
 But the virus not only brought out the best in many people, with millions enthusiastically making sacrifices to help others and put public safety first, it also created an opportunity for millions to rethink what mattered in life and seek to escape the 'work and spend' consumer trap.1 For many, this meant making time for creativity, activism, community volunteering, spending time with friends and family, and to grow as people.
 Demands for better work-life balance, made possible by a shift to a shorter working week, are also on the increase.
 As a mirror of the rapid transitions needed for the climate and ecological emergency, people themselves have experienced transformations.
 It could be called the great pandemic epiphany.
-As COVID-19 rapidly spread around the world, and governments demanded that citizens stay at home to halt its transmission, the daily lives of billions were turned on their heads.
+As Covid-19 rapidly spread around the world, and governments demanded that citizens stay at home to halt its transmission, the daily lives of billions were turned on their heads.
 Almost overnight, the rhythms and grooves of everyday life were put on pause.
 Many people were unprepared for the challenges this would bring.
 After all, daily habits are what we use to navigate the trials and tribulations of life; they shape the way people move around, how communities interact, and underpin the values many hold dear.
-"Covid has jolted the record player of all our lives.
-The new experiences people have had as a result means that, as the needle returns to the vinyl, we could find ourselves in a different groove."

 Leo Murray, director of innovation at Possible At the onset of the pandemic, when an understanding of the virus was in the nascent stages and there were no viable means of preventing infection and death, people's priorities shifted rapidly.
 Decades of ingrained individualism were upended by governments' pleas for people to protect one another through social distancing and a mutual respect.
 Some were worried that the virus would take advantage of an individualistic culture, but evidence strongly suggests that people went above and beyond government guidelines - time and time again - in order to keep their fellow citizens safe and do their bit to halt the spread of the virus.
+People were not only more willing to volunteer within the community, but they also had more time to reflect on what was important to their life